Statute of The Court

 Composition

-The trial(s) of the Court shall be attended by the following entities: (i) the Panel of Judges; (ii) the Court Secretariat; (iii) the Prosecution Team; (iv) the Defence Team; (v) the Steering Committee; (vi) the Founders of the Court; (vii) Victims, Witnesses, and/or Connected Parties; (viii) individuals associated with the Court; and (ix) the Public.
+The trial(s) of the Court may be attended by the following entities: (i) the Panel of Judges; (ii) the Court Secretariat; (iii) the Prosecution Team; (iv) the Defence Team; (v) the Steering Committee; (vi) the Founders of the Court; (vii) Victims, Witnesses, and/or Connected Parties; (viii) individuals associated with the Court; and (ix) the Public.

 Rule 26.